inaka/guidelines/README.md

 For example: ``#4252514, Implemented Facebook SDK``

+* Be sure to add enough descriptive text so that the PM or Client will clearly understand where and on what specifically the time was spent.
+It should only be necessary to consult the pivotal or Jira # if further clarification is needed on the motives for this task.
 * Any time you spend working on tasks that are not related to any billable projects, like preparing for a presentation, working on an estimate, working on an open source project, etc. should be logged under the `Inaka Internal`